Ayman Sawaf: Career

-Sawaf has released13 albums and co-founded a New Age record label, Real Music.
+Sawaf has released 13 albums and co-founded a New Age record label, Real Music.
 He releases his music as a solo artist as "Ayman" and under the name of his band, "Happy The Man".

 Key Concepts

 Emotional Literacy

 Sawaf claims to have coined the term, 'Emotional Literacy' in 1997 "Emotional Literacy is the ability to recognize, understand and appropriately express our emotions.
 It is the first step towards building our Emotional Intelligence (EQ) and the cornerstone of Emotional and Social Learning (SEL)," as published in The Emotional Literacy Series.